 Related Post: How To Get Great Flight Deals

-How to Get Around for 7 Days on Your Egypt Itinerary
+How to Get Around for a 7 Days Egypt Itinerary

-This Egypt Itinerary for 7 Days will take you to all the important spots for the bucket list trip.
 If you’re like us, you’ve wanted to go to Egypt for awhile but you aren’t sure how to make it all happen.
+This 7 Days Egypt Itinerary will take you to all the important spots for the bucket list trip.

 If we haven’t answered all your questions here and in our Egypt Travel Tips post, feel free to post them in the comments.
 A big question we get asked is what to wear in Egypt so we put together an Egypt Packing List.